kitodo/kitodo-presentation/DEVELOPMENT.md

 Take a look at the documentation by opening <http://localhost:8000>
 in your browser.

-The server runs in detached mode, so you will need to stop the http server manually.
+The server runs in detached mode, so you will need to stop it manually.

 ```bash
 composer docs:stop